br3ach3r/projectbase/README.md

 IMPORTANT !!!!!

-*There will be only one home page for the whole system even tho there are several dashboards for different users. use a partial view for the dashboard content like shown in the image ive attached here.
+*There will be only one home page for the whole system even tho there are several dashboards for different users. use a partial view for the dashboard content like shown in the image ive attached here [ Home View breakdown.jpg ].
 And according to the user role correct dashboard partial view will be rendered.

 to get an idea =>